taboca/notification-web-push-working-example/README.md

 ## Introduction

 This sample was based in the [Mozilla sample](https://serviceworke.rs/push-simple_demo.html) and also the Google doc [Web Push Notifications: Timely, Relevant, and Precise](https://developers.google.com/web/fundamentals/push-notifications).

+## Get started

+This is for Chrome okay?
+So,

+* Open chrome://serviceworker-internals
+* Open chrome://settings/content/notifications

+## Generate your server private and public keys

+* node 10_10_prepare_keys.js
+* save the keys in the 15_vapid_keys.json